h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 ## (Optional) Chinese users

-Chinese users may have network access problems, please run first:
+For Chinese users who may have network access problems, please run this:

 ```shell
 export NETWORK_TYPE=internal